minio/docs/source/installation/deploy-minio-distributed.rst

        configuring the backing storage for the :mc:`minio server` process.

    * - ``--console-address ":9001"``
-     - The static port on which the embedded MinIO Console listens for incoming connections.
+     - The static port on which the embedded :ref:`MinIO Console
+       <minio-console>` listens for incoming connections.

        Omit to allow MinIO to select a dynamic port for the MinIO Console.
        Browsers opening the root node hostname